 At home, parents will be asked to prescreen all students and submit answers to questions via a daily survey on their child's District issued device.

-Upon entry, laminated screening sheets will be available at bus stops and school entries with pictures (to point at) indicating symptoms of illness.
+Upon entry, laminated screening sheets will be available at bus stops and school entries

 During the day, teachers and staff will use further resources (such as a Picture Exchange Communication System for nonverbal or English Learner children).